Another win falls into Keselowski’s lap in final moments

+Keselowski inherited his second win in a week when the leaders crashed in front of him with a lap remaining Sunday at Bristol Motor Speedway.
+He won the Coca-Cola 600 seven nights ago at Charlotte Motor Speedway when a caution with two laps remaining helped him get to victory lane.

+“I felt like I was in Las Vegas,” Keselowski said about the Bristol win.
+“I went from having a bad hand to a full house real quick.”
-BRISTOL, Tenn.
-(AP) — Brad Keselowski inherited his second win of the season when Chase Elliott and Joey Logano collided as they raced for the victory Sunday at Bristol Motor Speedway.

-Keselowski was in third with a lap and a turn remaining when he lucked into his second victory in three Cup races.
-Logano had cleared Elliott for the lead with three laps remaining, but Elliott was stalking him while seeking his second win in three days.
+The victory dropped into Keselowski’s lap when Chase Elliott and Joey Logano collided as they raced for the win.
+Keselowski was third with a lap and a turn remaining when opportunity opened.
+Logano cleared Elliott for the lead with three to go, but Elliott stalked him while seeking his second win in three days.

-They made contact in the fourth turn and drifted into the wall as Keselowski slid past with a lap remaining.
-He had just one trip around the .533-mile concrete bullring to close the victory.
+They made contact in the fourth turn and drifted into the wall as Keselowski slid past.
+He had just one trip around the 0.533-mile concrete bullring to close the victory.

+“We were in position and able to strike when it counted,” Keselowski said.
+“Joey and Chase got together there.
+I don’t know what all caused it, but we were just in position to strike and here we are in victory lane.”

-Keselowski, in a contract year with Team Penske, got his first victory of the season last Sunday in the Coca-Cola 600.
-Elliott was roughly two laps away from the win when a caution flew and Keselowski inherited the lead when Elliott pitted.
+Keselowski, hoping to get an extension with Team Penske, won the 600 when a caution with two to go snatched the win from Elliott.
+Keselowski inherited the lead when Elliott pitted.

 Keselowski held on for that victory at Elliott’s expense and now is the first driver to win multiple races in the five Cup events since NASCAR resumed May 17.